simple-salesforce/simple-salesforce/README.rst

 Using Bulk
 ----------

 You can use this library to access Bulk API functions.
 The data element can be a list of records of any size and by default batch sizes are 10,000 records and run in parrallel concurrency mode.
-To set the batch size for insert, upsert, delete, hard_delete, and update use the batch_size arguement.
-To set the concurrency mode for the salesforce job the use_serial arguement can be set to use_serial=True.
+To set the batch size for insert, upsert, delete, hard_delete, and update use the batch_size argument.
+To set the concurrency mode for the salesforce job the use_serial argument can be set to use_serial=True.

 Create new records: